isomerpages/moe-ast-pesta/_open-resource/Story Behind Our POWeR Logo.md

 </p>
 <p>The gradient of colours in the logo, ranging from shades of red and orange
 to yellow, holds significant meaning:</p>
-<p>Red: Symbolizes energy, passion, and action, reflecting the dynamic and
+<p>Red: Symbolises energy, passion, and action, reflecting the dynamic and
 active nature of physical education.</p>
 <p>Orange: Represents enthusiasm, creativity, and determination, qualities
 essential for PE teachers as they inspire and engage their students.</p>